-One of the best features of the Hot Start Pro Kiln is the Glass-Master LT Controller.
+One of the best features of these kilns is the Glass-Master LT Controller.
 Now beginners can start fusing glass successfully right away.
 With it's stored factory programs all you need to do is select what you want to do with the glass and how fast you want to fire based on it's size.